 3. Big Pictures drive dialogue about delivering your strategy

 The visual metaphor you adopt helps colleagues engage in two-way conversations about your strategy using words that make sense for them, triggered by your Big Picture.
 The supporting notes for senior leaders and line-managers that accompany the Big Picture deliver consistent messages, whilst encouraging local discussion on how to actually deliver success, via interactive exercises.

 4. Big Pictures trigger ownership of outcomes locally

-Given encouragement, the creativity of local teams in producing their own, Big Picture inspired, communication activities is extraordinary.
-From themed canteen areas, to fancy dress launches and innovative action planning activities, we’ve seen some remarkably engaging, locally owned activities – all about delivering your strategy.
+Appropriately facilitated, the creativity of local teams in producing their own, Big Picture inspired implementation activities is extraordinary.
+From themed canteen areas, to fancy dress launches and locally owned initiatives, we’ve seen some remarkably engaging activities – all about delivering your strategy.

 5. Big Pictures deliver results

 We’ve been tracking the impact that Big Picture campaigns have on performance for years.
 Our clients’ own research consistently points to a demonstrable improvement in the key metrics they care most about.
 And we’ve seen an improvement in the ability of leaders to bring the key messages to life in their part of the business.